 With renovations and restorations through the years, it has continued to serve as an elegant hotel.
 And the theater has thrived as well, adding a second stage next door to “The Martha,” and hosting performances year round.

-Kay and I were back on the road and arrived at the Tennessee border right at sunset.
+Kay and I arrived at the Tennessee border right at sunset.
 Johnson City triggered a few memories for us about family members – my son Glenn used to travel there for comedy gigs during his stand-up days; her family used to visit relatives over a weekend, several piling into the car at once.
 Then as we got close to Knoxville, Kay remembered taking her kids there for the 1982 World’s Fair!
 Her boys had put a sign in the back of the car that read, “Follow us to the World’s Fair!”

 Dottye noticed that some of the rooms on the hall of the hotel where we stayed included decorations for cheerleaders—there must be a cheerleading convention near here, we thought.

 Long ago when our writing group had met together for a short time, Carol offered a writing prompt that included our writing a list which we shared with the group: three truths and a lie.
 One of my “truths” was that I had been chief cheerleader for my eighth grade squad and because I never knew the rules of football, I consistently led my squad in cheers for the other team.